karagenit/temperature-maps/README.md

 old one 404 https://www.ncei.noaa.gov/pub/data/normals/1981-2010/

 How does this have values like 120 days in january?
 It's like this is a sum over 30 years not an average, avg would be 4 days in jan?

+## TODO

+Use heat index and windchill

+Use counties not zips.
+Use nearest station for each county.